oracle/truffleruby/README.md

 ## Authors

 The main authors of TruffleRuby ordered by first contribution are:
-Chris Seaton, Benoit Daloze, Kevin Menard, Petr Chalupa, Brandon Fish, Duncan MacGregor, Christian Wirth, Rafael França, Alan Wu, Nicolas Laurent, and Carol Chen.
+Chris Seaton, Benoit Daloze, Kevin Menard, Petr Chalupa, Brandon Fish, Duncan MacGregor, Christian Wirth, Rafael França, Alan Wu, Nicolas Laurent, Carol Chen, Nikolay Sverchkov, and Lillian Zhang.

 ## Security

-See [SECURITY](https://github.com/oracle/truffleruby/blob/master/doc/user/SECURITY.md) for how to report security vulnerabilities to Oracle.
+See [SECURITY](doc/user/SECURITY.md) for how to report security vulnerabilities to Oracle.
-For known vulnerabilities in Ruby, please refer to the [known-cves](https://github.com/oracle/truffleruby/blob/master/doc/user/doc/user/known-cves.md) file.
+For known vulnerabilities in Ruby, please refer to the [known-cves](doc/user/known-cves.md) file.

 ## Licence